gbroques/ose-workbench-platform/docs/pages/pattern_catalog/model_classes.rst

 Model Classes
 =============
+.. admonition:: Motivation

+   Encapsulate values and persistence of user-configurable properties for parts.

 Model classes act as extensions to `Part Classes <part_classes.html>`_, for when you want dynamic geometry, or parameteric properties the user can manipulate in FreeCAD's GUI within the `Property Editor <https://wiki.freecadweb.org/Property_editor>`_ after the part is made.

 For example, extending our ``Box`` part class to make the length and width editable by the user: